sgmonda/stdio/README.md

 #### Print usage

 This module can generate an usage message automatically.
-You can use it when user specifies `--help` option.
+You can use it when user specifies `--help` option, which is automatically supported.
 This code:

 ```javascript
 var stdio = require('stdio');